Skip to main content

 endorctl scan --pr

-To scan and discover GitHub action workflows in your CI/CD pipeline run the command.
+To scan workflow files under .github/workflows and discover Actions used in your pipelines, run the following command.

 endorctl scan --ghactions